 Chocolate Chip-Walnut Mandelbrot

 Do these cookies look like biscotti?
 Exactly right; Mandelbrot are the Eastern European version of that Italian favorite.
 Classic mandelbrot features almonds (mandel = almonds; brot = bread).
 But this Americanized version includes one of our favorite ingredients, chocolate chips., We complement the chips with walnuts; feel free to substitute pecans or almonds (of course) for the walnuts.
-Read our blog about these cookies, with additional photos, at Bakers' Banter.
+Read our blog about these cookies, with additional photos, at flourish.

 - 3 large eggs